Pylons/pyramid/docs/narr/install.rst

 .. index::
-   single: installing on UNIX
+   single: installing on Unix
    single: installing on Mac OS X

 .. _installing_unix:

-Installing :app:`Pyramid` on a UNIX System
+Installing :app:`Pyramid` on a Unix System
 ------------------------------------------

 After installing Python as described previously in :ref:`for-mac-os-x-users` or